awsdocs/aws-systems-manager-user-guide/doc_source/change-manager-organization-setup.md

    For more information about IAM policies, see [Access management for AWS Config resources](https://docs.aws.amazon.com/IAM/latest/UserGuide/access.html) and [Creating IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) in the *IAM User Guide\.*

-1. In the **Targets** section, choose whether to grant permissions for the job function you are creating to your entire organization or only some of your organizational units\.
+1. In the **Targets** section, choose whether to grant permissions for the job function you're creating to your entire organization or only some of your organizational units\.

    If you choose **Entire organization**, continue to step 9\.